paezha/genuary2023/2022-01-01_Perfect-loop/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-For this piece I use the following package:
+For this piece I use the following packages:

 ``` r
 library(dplyr) # A Grammar of Data Manipulation